 Triple vs. double ground blade:

 Sawteeth ground from all three angles cut more efficiently than those ground from two angles.
-A saw like the Corona RazorTOOTH that you can find on Amazon makes smoother cuts than a traditional saw.
+As I found while testing the hand saws above, triple ground saw blades make smoother cuts than a traditional saw.

 Curved vs. straight blade:

 Image credit: gardeningproductsreview.com

 I suggest using a straight blade saw to cut branches at the height between your hips and your head.
 The curved blade feels most natural when pruning branches that are below the belt and above your height.